 The attorneys of the plaintiffs were present in the courtroom whereas the rangers themselves were absent.
 The hearing started with identity checks.
 Yılmaz made additions to his prior defense and stated: "I am a journalist who works for the public interest.
-The public servants mentioned in my news story have committed official misconduct, through their violent actions towards a defenseless child.
-My story has visual evidence and it has been written upon the statements of eye witnesses.
-The ones that should be tried are those people, however I ended up being charged.
+The public servants mentioned in my news story have committed official misconduct, through their violent actions toward a defenseless child.
+My story has visual evidence and it has been written upon the statements of eyewitnesses.
+The ones that should be tried are those people, however, I ended up being charged.
 I want the court board to evaluate my news story in the scope of freedom of press and thought, and demand my acquittal."

 YILMAZ’S ATTORNEY: RANGERS ADMITTED THEIR ACTIONS